mesuutt/ledger-cli-telegram-bot/README.md

 I am using ledger-cli since 2016 and I love it a lot.

-I am using ledger-cli since 2016 and I love it a lot.
 I have been spending money mostly when I am outside.
 I used to keep costs by writing them to a note-keeping app on a mobile phone.
 Writing expenses from mobile and rewriting them to ledger-cli journal file a little hard and time-consuming work.
 So I wrote the teledger bot which you can use it to create and report ledger-cli transactions easily.